swarlesbarkely/Z_cron/README.md

 Ex.
 This will run every day at 4:00 am and 4:30 am:

 0,30 4 * * * echo "Go back to sleep"

-Just edit "root" then run the script.
-The init.d script will start cron on reboot.